 Recommended Hotel: Fripp Island Resort

-7. Washington Island, WI
+7. Washington Island, Wisconsin

 How’s this for a cool start to a family vacation?
 To get to Wisconsin’s Washington Island, you take a ferry across “Death’s Door,” a treacherous point where Lake Michigan and Green Bay meet and site of many a shipwreck in the past.
 Once safely on this Door County island, families head to spots like Schoolhouse Beach, one of the world’s few smooth limestone beaches, and Mountain Park Lookout Tower, which offers bird’s-eye views of the area.
 Take your Frozen fanatics to the island’s traditional Norwegian church Stavkirke, where Elsa and Anna would feel right at home.
 And Washington Island might be the only place you’d find yourself eating a lawyer, but in this case it’s a cold-water fish known as the poor man’s lobster.

 8. Put-in-Bay Island, Ohio

 One of Ohio’s Bass Islands, Put-in-Bay is accessible by ferry and offers all kinds of family-friendly attractions on the easy-to-get-around island.
 Families can tour the namesake underground marvel at Perry’s Cave Family Fun Center, where visitors can also go gemstone mining, explore the Butterfly House, play mini-golf, and navigate a giant maze.
 South Bass Island State Park offers views of Lake Erie, a fishing pier, and a small beach for swimming.
 Put-in-Bay is also home to a circa-1917 carousel, batting cages, a go-cart track, and other classic family vacation activities.
 The Tour Train is a great way to get an overview of the island, and you can hop off at various attractions along the way.